 What a beautiful sight to see the mouth of the lagoon fully open since water exchange between the ocean and the lagoon is exceptionally vital.

 Another great spot to hang out and watch the current of the lagoon go out into the Ocean or vice versa.

 At this vantage point, we look back at the lagoon before heading onto the bridge.
 Do you notice the beginning of the trail up on the hill to the right?

 Directly across from the street to the right is Tamarack Beach, and to the left is Warm Water Jetty Beach.
 Let’s have a look at the water from on top of the bridge.

 Time to make our way back to the beginning!
 How did you enjoy the tour?
-I love it here so much as it brings back great memories when I use to interview fishermen here.
+I love it here so much as it brings back great memories when I use to interview anglers here.

 It looks like someone is going fishing in a kayak.

 One more look before we say goodbye!

 Well, thanks again for joining me on a tour of the Hubbs Trail at the Agua Hedionda Lagoon.
 As you can see, this is a unique place!
 I hope one day you will be able to come and visit here in person!
 Hopefully, it will be on a day when there is no dredging going on.
 It would be a, how do you say- a quieter experience.